 A hardworking gent in the automotive industry (30+ years).
 I like being a faithful husband to a great wife, and an attentive grandfather to the five grandchildren we currently have.
-I am unashamedly a Christian, and I like public policy exchanges (not political sound byte crap!), and I believe the founders had it right when they warned that an uniformed and ignorant electorate is one of the greatest dangers to the Constitutional Republic.
+I like sponsoring Compassion International kids, helping friends and family, and contributing to animal shelters.
+Like guitar and golf and go cart racing. like public policy exchanges (not political sound byte crap!), and I believe the founders had it right when they warned that an uniformed and ignorant electorate is one of the greatest dangers to the Constitutional Republic.

 "If a nation expects to be ignorant and free, in a state of civilization, it expects what never was and never will be."....Thomas Jefferson to Charles Yancey, 1816